Dealing with disappointment about your baby’s gender

 I went home and went to bed and cried for hours.
 You feel horrible because you want to be excited, but part of you is SO disappointed.

-Managing feelings of gender disappointment
+How to manage feelings of gender disappointment

 It is important to acknowledge your feelings, reflect upon what the causes of this disappointment may be for you and allow yourself to be experience these natural feelings of grief and disappointment.
 Try not to make things worse by being harsh on yourself for feeling the way you do.

-It does not mean that you will not love, or be able to love, your baby.
-In fact, often these feeling disappear after the baby is born as your mothering instincts kick in.
-Your experience with your baby once they are born also can lead parents to come to the realisation that their perceptions of what it would be like having a baby of this sex may not reflect reality and/or you have simply come to accept the gender of your baby.
+Your experience with your baby once they are born also can lead parents to come to the realisation that their perceptions of what it would be like having a baby of this sex may not reflect reality.
+Other times, parents simply come to accept the sex of their baby.

 Remember: Acceptance often involves experiencing grief and disappointment.
 This is natural and understandable – even if not commonly spoken about.

-Sex disappointment and sexual abuse
+Gender disappointment and sexual abuse

 Getting help and support